January 13

 Moreover, iWA implements ultra-fast wireless transmission protocols to ensure the stability of high-quality audio transmission.
 If a bit error occurs in the wireless signal, our solution can automatically correct it in the blink of an eye.

-Imperceptible latency performance: 3-5 ms
+Imperceptible latency performance: < 3ms

 This is a completely different game compared to Bluetooth LE Audio ( > 50 ms) and certainly to Classic Audio ( > 100 ms).
 Currently, there is simply no professional wireless audio solution available that can deliver the latency performance that iWA does.